What is the French program about?

 For an experience to write home about, take part in our student exchange program that gives you access to a range of highly regarded partner institutions French-speaking countries and the chance to travel.
 Generous scholarships are also available.

-Develop your ability in all four essential German language skill sets – reading, writing, speaking and listening – whether you are new to the language or have prior knowledge or experience.
+Develop your ability in all four essential French language skill sets – reading, writing, speaking and listening – whether you are new to the language or have prior knowledge or experience.

 Taught in English, our French Studies units give you specialist knowledge of society, culture, politics and economics in the French-speaking world.